Why Student Artifacts of Excellence are More Important Than Ever

 When students can explore their interests and create projects based on them, they are more likely to feel engaged and motivated in the learning process.
 In his GOA Cybersecurity course, Green Farms Academy student Owen S. discovered a newfound passion for computer science.
 As a result, he enrolled in two different computer science courses for his junior year, courses he likely wouldn't have considered before realizing his love for the subject.
 Owen said, "Maybe it's a course I want to take in college."

 Learning Pathways and Certification are another way for students to deepen their expertise in a particular subject area and be recognized for their mastery with a certification.
-With GOA, students can pursue one of eight pathways to earn a Pathway Certification.
+With GOA, students can pursue one of nine pathways to earn a Pathway Certification.
 These pathways allow students to pursue their passions and interests while developing essential skills and knowledge that can prepare them for future success in a particular field.
 Pathway Certification is another example of an artifact of excellence that can help students stand out.

 Develop Transferable Skills

-"A take away that I got from my catalyst project was learning how to use my resources; whether that was my teacher, my classmates, or case studies on the Internet, hearing many different opinions and ideas allowed me to expand my knowledge on a topic that is very biased in society today.
-Overall, I thought the catalyst project was a great way to dive deeper into a topic I find interesting, and gave me the chance to raises awareness and educate others on ways to help the mental stress of teenagers!" -Ella E., The Potomac School
+"A take away that I got from my capstone project was learning how to use my resources; whether that was my teacher, my classmates, or case studies on the Internet, hearing many different opinions and ideas allowed me to expand my knowledge on a topic that is very biased in society today.
+Overall, I thought the project was a great way to dive deeper into a topic I find interesting, and gave me the chance to raises awareness and educate others on ways to help the mental stress of teenagers!"

-"The most inspiring part of creating my Project was recognizing that through psychological reasoning and in-depth research, I could tackle a pressing issue that is meaningful to both me and my community.
+"The most inspiring part of creating my project was recognizing that through psychological reasoning and in-depth research, I could tackle a pressing issue that is meaningful to both me and my community.
 It further solidified that psychology is something that I want to pursue in college and beyond and that I can use my education in service to others.
-It is also inspiring and gratifying to think about how viewers of my exhibition will hopefully be inspired to express gratitude to our frontline workers in the future." -Cece L., Dalton School
+It is also inspiring and gratifying to think about how viewers of my project will hopefully be inspired to express gratitude to our frontline workers in the future."

 For more, see: